doughahn/unofficial-opf-guides/docs/organized-play/PFS/resources-options.md

 Some deities in this book added alternate domains (such as Bolka’s toil domain).
 These are permitted for all followers of these deities.
 - Angradd (page 116) is printed with different divine abilities and Folgrit (page 119) is printed with a different divine skill from their initial printings in Gods & Magic.
 Players may use either the version from that book or this book, but cannot use both.
 This choice must be made at the time the character is created.
 - Folgrit’s third granted spell is 9th-level resplendent mansion as initially printed; the spell is not granted as a 6th-level spell.

+## Rage of Elements

+### Core Preview
+Options from the Pathfinder Remaster Core Preview document are only available for use if an option in Rage of Elements specifically permits it.
+Players and GMs are encouraged to use the Core Preview to begin familiarizing themselves with the new and updated game terms coming with the full release in November.

+### Option Availability

+##### Standard

+All options are of standard availability unless specifically noted otherwise.

+##### Limited

+###### Spells

+- *fire’s pathway* (page 119) - teleport spell.
+- *heatvision* (page 120) - too subject to GM discretion.

+###### Items

+- *submersible anglerfish lantern* (page 176) - can create a vehicle, which are not used in Pathfinder Society.
+The basic anglerfish lantern is permitted as normal.
+- *planar skiff* (page 225) - vehicles are not used in Pathfinder Society.

+##### Restricted

+###### Deities

+- Ayrzul (page 92) - edicts to poison everyone and always lie are disruptive at the table.
+- Ferrumnestra (page 140) - anathema to preserving knowledge is directly opposed to the Pathfinder Society’s goals.
+- Hshurha (page 68) - edict of “humiliate terrestrial creatures” is disruptive at the table.

+###### Rituals

+- All rituals (pages 73, 175, 223) - rituals are not used in Organized Play.

+###### Spells
+- *mantle of the melting heart* (page 143) - spell can grant immunity to poison and automatic item damage that bypasses hardness, which are both extremely potent

+###### Other Rules

+- Relic gifts (page 148) - Relics are not used in Organized Play.

+### Rulings & Clarifications

+#### Feats

+- The elemental summoned by the Fearsome Familiar feat (page 22) should be given the Summoned trait in addition to its other traits.

+#### Impulses

+- Movement caused by the Flinging Updraft impulse (page 24) is forced movement.
+- Add the following text to the Ghosts in the Storm impulse (page 25) for Pathfinder Society play:
+  > “If the Strike is magical and already has the maximum number of property runes, the wielder can choose one to suppress to gain shock.”
+- Each 5-foot cube of stone created by the Igneogenesis impulse (page 26) has the same statistics as stone (7 Hardness, 28 HP, BT 14).
+- When a kineticist and their Crawling Fire (page 28) are both caught in the area of an effect, only one save must be made and damage is only applied once.
+- A Tree of Duality (page 37) creates both the Cleansing Pollen and Hallucinogenic Spore effects, not just one.
+- For Pathfinder Society play, any druid with an animal companion may take a metal elemental as their companion (pages 39-42).
+Druids of the specifically listed orders may also take the other elementals (e.g. a wave order druid may take a water elemental companion).

+#### Items

+- The Fortitude save for Jaathoom’s Rebuke (jaathoom’s scarf, page 75) is 28, not 18.
+- The cymophane cabochon aeon stone (page 98) only provides its item bonus to Perception checks and DCs against Hide, Sneak and Steal actions, not a universal bonus to Perception checks and DCs.
+Similarly, the polished pebble aeon stone (page 98) only grants its item bonus to Fortitude saves and DCs against attempts to grapple or swallow the holder; it does not provide a universal bonus to Fortitude saves.
+- When using a broadleaf shield (page 200), the season is the current season where the player is located.

+#### Spells

+- Any spells which require metal to function (such as needle darts [page 144]) require the PC to be holding at least one chunk of that metal or an item made of that metal.
+- For the purposes of the fold metal spell (page 143) in Pathfinder Society play, objects which are part of a structure (such as a door, or a lock on a window) are not considered “unattended.”
+- Movement caused by the magnetic dominion spell (page 143) is forced movement.
+- Remove the range from the elemental breath spell (page 222).
+The cone is created from the user’s square.